prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:get:: /wire/test

   The "test" payment method is for testing the system without using real-world currencies or actual wire transfers.
-If the mint operates in "test" mode, this request provides a redirect to an address where the user can initiate a fake wire transfer for testing.
+If the exchange operates in "test" mode, this request provides a redirect to an address where the user can initiate a fake wire transfer for testing.

-  :status 200: The mint responds with a `WireTestResponse`_ object.
+  :status 200: The exchange responds with a `WireTestResponse`_ object.
 This request should virtually always be successful.
-  :status 501: This wire transfer method is not supported by this mint.
+  :status 501: This wire transfer method is not supported by this exchange.

 .. http:get:: /wire/sepa

-  Provides instructions for how to transfer funds to the mint using the SEPA transfers.
-Always signed using the mint's long-term offline master public key.
+  Provides instructions for how to transfer funds to the exchange using the SEPA transfers.
+Always signed using the exchange's long-term offline master public key.

-  :status 200: The mint responds with a `WireSepaResponse`_ object.
+  :status 200: The exchange responds with a `WireSepaResponse`_ object.
 This request should virtually always be successful.
-  :status 501: This wire transfer method is not supported by this mint.
+  :status 501: This wire transfer method is not supported by this exchange.

   **Details:**